taravatp/Genetic-Optimization-Algorithms-from-Scratch/README.md

 # Genetic-Optimization-Algorithms-from-Scratch

 In this project, I exprimented with the functionality of genetic algorithm and particle swarm optimization algorithm on the following functions: Sphere, Bent Cigar, Rastrigins and Ackley.
+All the algorithms are implemented from scratch with python.

 # Designing a Basic Genetic Algorithm:
 1. Each chromosome consists of 30 genes.